Discovering Your Archetypal Allies: Exercise and Assessment

 To learn to use knowledge of your dominant archetypes, check out the 12 archetype descriptions, read Awakening the Heroes Within, and, ideally after taking the PMAI, work through the analyses in What Story Are You Living?
 Since different archetypes may be active in your life over the course of your lifetime, you also may enjoy reading about the Greek gods and goddesses in Persephone Rising: Awakening the Heroine Within that illustrate in story form a progression through different archetypes that assist with life challenges.
 In this story,

-- Zeus moves from expressing the Orphan, to the Warrior, to the Ruler archetype;
+- Zeus moves from expressing the Realist, to the Warrior, to the Ruler archetype;

 - Demeter from expressing the Caregiver, to Seeker, to Sage;

-- Persephone from Innocent, to Lover, to Magician; and
+- Persephone from Idealist, to Lover, to Magician; and

-- Dionysus from Destroyer, to Jester, to Creator.
+- Dionysus from Revolutionary, to Jester, to Creator.

 In their interactions within the plotline, they show how gaining some access to the capacities of the other archetypes helps them move from expressing a lower level of any archetype to its more developed form.